Inference on LATEs with covariates: LATEs with covariates

 \citet{angrist1995two} show that $\tau$ can be estimated by TSLS in saturated specifications: the first stage includes dummies for each possible value of $X_i$ and a full set of interactions between these dummies and the instrument, and the second stage includes the treatment variable and the control dummies.
-By including dummies for each possible value of the covariates, no parametric assumptions are required.
-To be more precise, define the $G\times1$ vector $W_i$ has elements $W_{ig}=\mathbbm{1}[X_i=x_g]$, indicating the covariate group of individual $i$.
-The $G\times1$ vector $Z_i$ contains the instrument interactions $Z_{ig}=Q_i\mathbbm{1}[X_i=x_g]$.
+We define the $G\times1$ vector $W_i$ with elements $W_{ig}={1}[X_i=x_g]$, indicating the covariate group of individual $i$.
+The $G\times1$ vector $Z_i$ contains the instrument interactions $Z_{ig}=Q_i{1}[X_i=x_g]$.
 Note that $\sum_g W_{ig}=1$ and $\sum_g Z_{ig} = Q_i$.
-Define $n_g = \sum_i W_{ig}$ as the number of individuals in covariate group $g$, and $m_g = \sum_i Z_{ig}$ as the number of individuals in covariate group $g$ with an active instrument.
+Define $n_g = \sum_i W_{ig}$ as the number of individuals in covariate group $g$, and $m_{1,g} = \sum_i Z_{ig}$ and $m_{0,g} = n_g-m_{1,g}$ as the number of individuals in covariate group $g$ with an active and inactive instrument, respectively.

-Both the full set of covariate group indicators and the full set of instrument interactions are required for nonparametric estimation of $\tau$ by TSLS \citep{blandhol2022tsls}.
-This ensures that the conditional expectation of the instrument given the covariate groups $\mathbb{E}[Q_i|X_i]$ is linear in the covariate group indicators.
+Both the full set of covariate group indicators and the full set of instrument interactions are required for nonparametric estimation of $\tau$ by TSLS.
+In this specification, the conditional expectation of the instrument given the covariate groups is linear in the covariate group indicators.
 This allows for correctly partialling out the covariates, which otherwise may induce negative weights into $\tau$.
 Without the instrument interactions, the first stage does not necessarily reproduce the direction of the monotonicity assumption in all covariate groups.
-With a binary instrument, omitting the instrument interactions requires the direction of the monotonicity to be invariant to the covariate group.
+Hence, omission of the instrument interactions requires the direction of the monotonicity to be invariant to the covariate group.

 It is clear that saturation can only work if we observe each covariate value more than once.
-Moreover, to achieve identification each covariate groups has to include both individuals with an active and an inactive instruments.
-The setup we consider, with many control dummies and many instrument interactions, requires the number of observations in each group to satisfy the following assumption. \begin{assumption} \textbf{Group sizes:} $m_g\geq 2$ and $n_g-m_g\geq 2$ for all $g=1,\dots,G$. \end{assumption} This assumption is rather mild.
-It requires that both the number of individuals with an active instrument and nonactive instrument has to be larger than one in each covariate group.
+Moreover, to achieve identification, each covariate group has to include both individuals with an active and an inactive instrument.
+The setup we consider, with many control dummies and many instrument interactions, requires the number of observations in each group to satisfy the following assumption.